lmartora/SSH/README.md

 # dfor740-final
 ## ssh
-A fake ssh emulator which when used, appears as if a user is connected to a real SSH session with a fake filesystem.
+A fake SSH emulator which when used, appears as if a user is connected to a real SSH session with a fake filesystem.
 Logs the username, IP, port, and password that the user uses to connect, as well as the commands they use.

 ### Usage
 To use ssh, you will need to compile the Visual Studio Project Solution file.